astropy/regions/docs/region_io.rst

     >>> from regions import Regions
     >>> regions = Regions.read('my_regions.reg', format='ds9')

-It is also possible to load tables directly from the internet using URLs, e.g.:
+It is also possible to load regions directly from the internet using URLs, e.g.:

 .. doctest-skip::